thmosqueiro/Probab-Greenberg-Hastings/Example/Readme.md

 chmod +x experiment.sh
 sh experiment.sh
 ```
+It should take a few minutes to complete.

 First of all, view file size_av.sh as a kind of old-fashioned
 Makefile: it will compile the fortran using the environment variables